 If the answer is honest, it is uncomfortable.
 And that is precisely the point.

-CEO will be fired over a failed AI
+CEOs will be fired over failed AI Implementations

 Every leader needs that voice.
 Not a vendor, not a framework.
 A person who has been in the room, who understands the pressure, and who will tell you the truth in three seconds rather than three months.